Shahdgmal/HR---Project/README.md

-the HR Data Set contain:

-Business Travel:
-This indicates whether the employee frequently travels for work, such as for business trips or client meetings.

-CF_attrition label:
-Likely a label indicating whether an employee has left the company (attrition) or stayed, typically a binary classification (e.g., "Yes" for left, "No" for stayed).

-Department:
-The department in which the employee works (e.g., HR, IT, Sales).

-Education Field:
-The field in which the employee has completed their education, such as Engineering, Business, Science, etc.

-Emp no:
-The unique identifier or employee number assigned to each employee.

-Gender:
-The gender of the employee (e.g., Male, Female).

-Job Role:
-The employee's job title or role within the company (e.g., Manager, Analyst, Developer).

-Marital Status:
-The employee's marital status (e.g., Single, Married, Divorced).

-Over Time:
-Indicates whether the employee works overtime or not (e.g., "Yes" for overtime, "No" for regular hours).

-Training Times Last Year:
-The number of times the employee received training in the previous year.

-Age:
-The age of the employee.

-Daily Rate:
-The daily wage or salary of the employee.

-Distance From Home:
-The physical distance (in miles or kilometers) between the employee’s home and the workplace.

-Education:
-The highest level of education completed by the employee (e.g., High School, Bachelor's Degree, Master's Degree).

-Environment Satisfaction:
-A measure of how satisfied the employee is with their work environment (often rated on a scale from 1 to 4, where 1 is very dissatisfied and 4 is very satisfied).

-Hourly Rate:
-The hourly wage rate for the employee.

-Job Involvement:
-A measure of the degree to which the employee feels involved in their job (rated on a scale, typically 1 to 4).

-Job Level:
-The employee's job level, which could indicate their rank or seniority in the company (e.g., Level 1 for entry-level, Level 5 for senior management).

-Job Satisfaction:
-A measure of how satisfied the employee is with their job, typically rated on a scale (e.g., 1 to 4).

-Monthly Income:
-The total monthly income of the employee, which could include salary, bonuses, and other forms of compensation.

-Monthly Rate:
-The rate at which the employee is paid per month, potentially related to the pay frequency (could differ from Monthly Income in some cases).

-Num Companies Worked:
-The number of companies the employee has worked for during their career.

-Percent Salary Hike:
-The percentage increase in the employee's salary, which reflects pay raises over a given period.

-Performance Rating:
-A score or rating reflecting the employee’s job performance, typically based on an evaluation system (e.g., 1 to 5).

-Relationship Satisfaction:
-A measure of how satisfied the employee is with their relationships with colleagues and supervisors (often rated on a scale from 1 to 4).

-Standard Hours:
-The standard number of hours the employee is expected to work each week.

-Stock Option Level:
-The level or amount of stock options granted to the employee as part of their compensation package.

-Total Working Years:
-The total number of years the employee has worked in their career, including all previous jobs.

-Work Life Balance:
-A measure of how well the employee is able to balance their work commitments with personal life (usually rated on a scale from 1 to 4).

-Years At Company:
-The number of years the employee has worked at the current company.

-Years In Current Role:
-The number of years the employee has been in their current job role or position.

-Years Since Last Promotion:
-The number of years since the employee was last promoted to a higher position.

-Years With Current Manager:
-The number of years the employee has worked under their current manager.

-Age_Band:
-A classification of the employee's age into a range or band (e.g., 20-30, 30-40 years).

-Performance:
-A measure of the employee’s overall performance, possibly derived from multiple metrics or evaluations.

-Job_Satisfaction:
-A direct measure of the employee's satisfaction with their job, which could overlap with the "Job Satisfaction" column but may be calculated differently.

-Distance:
-Likely referring to the distance between the employee’s home and workplace, similar to "Distance From Home."

-Total Working Year group:
-Categorizes employees into groups based on the total number of years they have worked (e.g., 0-5 years, 5-10 years).

-__________________________________________________________________________________________________________________________________________________
-Summary DashBoard In Excel:

-Total Employees (1,470):
-This shows the total number of employees in the company.

-Total Attrition Employees (16%):
-16% of the total employees have left the company (attrition).

-Total Active Employees (1,233):
-This indicates the number of employees currently active in the company, which is 84% of the total employees.

-Average Age of Employee (36):
-The average age of employees in the company is 36 years.

-Attrition Breakdown:

-By Performance:

-High Performance: 37 employees

-Low Performance: 200 employees

-By Education Field:

-Attrition is categorized based on the field of education:

-Technical Degree: 32 employees
+# HR Analysis In Excel

+## Project Objective

+### The objective of this project is to analyze employee attrition trends to:

+- Identify key factors contributing to employee turnover.

+- Evaluate attrition rates by performance, job role, education, and demographics.

+- Assess job satisfaction and work conditions (travel requirements, distance from work) impacting retention.

+- Develop targeted retention strategies to reduce attrition and improve employee engagement.

+## Data Set Used

+## Key Questions (KPIs) :

+### Attrition Analysis:

+- What is the overall attrition rate, and how does it break down by performance level (high vs. low)?
+- Which job roles and departments experience the highest attrition?
+- How does education field influence attrition trends?
+- What is the gender distribution in attrition, and are there disparities?

+### Employee Satisfaction & Work Conditions:

+- How does job satisfaction level correlate with attrition?

+- What impact does business travel frequency have on employee retention?

+- Does distance from work (fair vs. very fair) affect attrition rates?

+## Insights :

+- Total Employees (1,470): This shows the total number of employees in the company.
+- Total Attrition Employees (16%): 16% of the total employees have left the company (attrition).
+- Total Active Employees (1,233): This indicates the number of employees currently active in the company, which is 84% of the total employees.
+- Average Age of Employee (36): The average age of employees in the company is 36 years.
+- High Performance: 37 employees
+- Low Performance: 200 employees
+- Attrition is categorized based on the field of education:
+-- Technical Degree: 32 employees

 Medical: 63 employees